Jon Harnett

-Jon Harnett (born May 28, 1988 in Orangeville, Ontario) is a former professional indoor lacrosse defenceman who played for the Calgary Roughnecks, Boston Blazers, Vancouver Stealth and Buffalo Bandits in the National Lacrosse League.
+Jon Harnett (born May 28, 1988 in Orangeville, Ontario) is a Canadian former professional box lacrosse defenceman who played for the Calgary Roughnecks, Boston Blazers, Vancouver Stealth and Buffalo Bandits in the National Lacrosse League.
 He was drafted by the Boston Blazers in the 3rd round (26th overall) in the 2008 NLL Entry Draft.
 His brother Greg is also a professional lacrosse player.